netdata/netdata/web/api/queries/README.md

 ## Example

-When netdata is reducing metrics, it tries to return always the same boundaries.
+When Netdata is reducing metrics, it tries to return always the same boundaries.
 So, if we want 10s averages, it will always return points starting at a `unix timestamp % 10 = 0`.

 Let's see why this is needed, by looking at the error case.